UMDOER/PSYC341OER/_pages/sensation-perception/vestibular.md

 sidebar:
   nav: "senpernav"
 ---

+By Dora Angelaki and J. David Dickman, Baylor College of Medicine

 # The Vestibular System

 The vestibular system functions to detect head motion and position relative to gravity and is primarily involved in the fine control of visual gaze, posture, orthostasis, spatial orientation, and navigation.
 Vestibular signals are highly processed in many regions of the brain and are involved in many essential functions.
 In this module, we provide an overview of how the vestibular system works and how vestibular signals are used to guide behavior.